 - Various types of work for CAL FIRE facilities.

 - Other requested work for city, county, state and federal agencies.

-The Delta Conservation Camp CC#8, was opened in June of 1988.
-The camp is jointly operated by the California Department of Corrections and Rehabilitation (CDCR) and Cal Fire.
-The main mission of the camp is to provide inmate fire crews for fire suppression in the Sonoma, Lake, Napa Unit and the Solano County area, although, crews can be dispatched throughout the state.
-In addition to fire suppression, inmate hand crews provide a work force for conservation projects.
-The in-camp Cal Fire project is a Digital Decal Sign Shop, which produces letters, numbers and striping of vehicles for fire and law enforcement agencies.
+Delta Conservation Camp CC#8, was opened in June 1988.
+The camp is jointly operated by CDCR and CAL FIRE.
+The main mission of the camp is to provide incarcerated fire crews for fire suppression in the Sonoma, Lake, Napa Unit and Solano County areas, although, crews can also be dispatched throughout the state.
+In addition to fire suppression, incarcerated hand crews provide a work force for conservation projects.
+The in-camp CAL FIRE project is a Digital Decal Sign Shop, which produces letters, numbers and striping of vehicles for fire and law enforcement agencies.

-The CDCR is responsible for the security, supervision, care, and discipline of the inmates.
-Cal Fire maintains the camp, supervises work of the inmate fire crews and is responsible for the custody of the inmates on their daily projects.
-CDCR staff may accompany inmate crews while assigned to emergencies to assist in the care and security of the inmates.
-Inmates must have 24 hour a day direct supervision while on work projects and while assigned to emergency incidents.
+CDCR is responsible for the security, supervision, care, and discipline of the inmates.
+CAL FIRE maintains the camp, supervises work of the inmate fire crews and is responsible for the custody of the inmates on their daily projects.
+CDCR staff may accompany incarcerated crews while assigned to emergencies to assist in the care and security of the inmates.
+Inmates are supervised while on work projects and while assigned to emergency incidents.